Applied Vegetation Science

 Manuscripts should be submitted at http://mc.manuscriptcentral.com/avsci, as Word document (.doc or .docx) or RTF (.rtf), preferably with all tables and figures embedded in a single file.
 On submission, your paper will be considered by a Chief Editor who will make an initial decision whether to progress your paper.
 If so, one of the Chief Editors or Associate Editors will be selected as Co-ordinating Editor to consider the submitted manuscript further, invite referees if appropriate, and make a final decision on acceptance.
 If your paper is not assigned to a Co-ordinating Editor, you will be advised by email, usually within five days of submission.

 If a paper is eventually accepted, there are several technical issues and presentation that will need to be checked.
-Authors can check these when they receive the Co-ordinating Editor's response and make necessary modifications (the Co-ordinating Editor and Chief Editors may give directions on such issues.
+Authors should check these when they receive the Co-ordinating Editor's response and make necessary modifications (the Co-ordinating Editor and Chief Editors may give directions on such issues.
 After the paper is accepted, it will be passed via the Editorial Office to the Production Editors.
 If only minor technical issues remain, the Production Editors may make the changes themselves, perhaps checking with the author first, or asking by a note on the proofs to check the changes.
 For major changes (e.g. if there are many language problems), the Production Editors will be unable to correct papers for authors, and authors will be given the choice of doing this work themselves, even at this late stage, or having it done at cost.
 Exceptions to these charges can be made only for ecologists from the developing world.
 It is quite possible that none of this will apply to a particular paper, but we warn all authors at the submission stage just in case it turns out that it does.
-Once a paper has been accepted, it will be forwarded to the publisher for production to commence.
+Once a paper has been accepted, it will be forwarded to the publisher to proceed with the production.